KARJ (FM): Classical (199?-2001)

-Alternative (2001-2003)
+Alternative (2001–2003)

 In 2001 switched to an alternative rock format as Premium 92/1, still with the KFSD call letters.
 Station management admitted that the classical format has been in the red for years and the change was made to increase revenue.

-Country (2003-2017)
+Country (2003–2017)

 In 2003, KFSD-FM was purchased by Jefferson Pilot Communications and turned into KSOQ-FM, the simulcasting partner for their popular country music station KSON-FM, which faced geographical challenges to its signal's penetration into the North County area of San Diego County as well as into southern Riverside County, problems largely solved by the addition of KSOQ.
 Fans of the alternative format were directed to listen to Lincoln's KBZT.

 On December 8, 2014, Entercom announced that it will purchase Lincoln Financial Group's entire 15-station lineup (including KSOQ) in a $106.5 million deal, and would operate the outlets under a LMA deal until the sale was approved by the FCC.
 The sale was consummated on July 17, 2015.

-Contemporary Christian (2017-2019)
+Sale to EMF, Air1 (2017-present)

 On September 26, 2017, Entercom announced a divestment of three stations (KSOQ, WGGI, and KSWD) to the Educational Media Foundation as part of its merger with CBS Radio (which locally owned KEGY and KYXY) to comply with FCC ownership rules in the San Diego market; the FCC approved the sale of all three stations on November 2.
-Upon the closing of the acquisition on November 16, EMF flipped the station to its then Contemporary Christian Air 1 network at 1:00pm that day, at exactly the same time as KSWD's switch to CCM programming.
+Upon the closing of the acquisition on November 16, EMF flipped the station to its Christian contemporary hit radio network Air1 at 1:00 p.m. that day.
 EMF also changed the station's call letters to KYDQ, the callsign is similar to repeater station KYDO.

-Worship (2019-present)

-The station adopted its current format at midnight on January 1, 2019 when the whole Air 1 network shifted to worship music.
 On April 11, 2019, this station changed its callsign to KARJ, the new callsign resembles "Air1".
-This is the second time EMF had changed the callsign, the first being when EMF took control in 2017.